ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 * Modify the program to print whether the button is pressed or not pessed.
 You program should print "button is pressed" OR "button is not pressed" depending on the state of the button.
 * Then add logic to toggle the state of the LED (from ON to OFF or OFF to ON) everytime the button is pressed and released.

+You now have created a program that uses the buttons as way to control to LED.
 Make sure you commit this code to your github repo.

 # Driving a 7-segment display